kusnier/dotfiles/home/vim/README.md

 * `:ptag` - open tag in a preview window, stay in current buffer
 * `Ctrl-W }` - like :ptag
+* `:ptselect` - like :tselect but in a preview split

 Some of the search commands: